gbarbosa99/Google-Earth-Engine-Crop-Yield-Prediction/README.md

 ])
 ```

-With my area of interest defined, the next step was to classify the crop fields within the aoi.
-Luckily there is a library that classifies all crops in the United States by assigning a class to it named [USDA/NASS/CDL](https://developers.google.com/earth-engine/datasets/catalog/USDA_NASS_CDL).
-In the snippet below I selected all croplands in my aoi with class = 1 (corn).
-This can also easily be changed to select any crop in the classlist.
+Using the USDA/NASS/CDL library, I classified crop fields within this AOI and selected corn crops specifically.
+To gather randomized data points across these fields, I used:
 ```python
 cdl = ee.Image(f'USDA/NASS/CDL/{year}').select('cropland').clip(aoi)
 corn_mask = cdl.eq(1)
 ```

 To randomly select crops I first created 100 random points in the aoi.
 The points were assigned a new feature, 'corn' with a value of 1 if over a corn field or 0 if otherwise.
 I then filtered the points to only ones with corn set to 1 and limited the count to a max of 5 points.
 ```python
 random_points = ee.FeatureCollection.randomPoints(region=aoi, points=100, seed=42)